 Most Base SAS procedures that support ODS use one or more table definitions to produce output objects.
 These table definitions include definitions for table elements: columns, headers, and footers.
 Each table element can specify the use of one or more style elements for various parts of the output.
 These style elements cannot be specified within the syntax of the procedure, but you can use customized styles for the ODS destinations that you use.
-For more information about customizing tables and styles, see the TEMPLATE procedure in the SAS Output Delivery System: User's Guide.
+For more information about customizing tables and styles, see the TEMPLATE Procedure: Creating a Style Definition section.